 - Help others first.
 The easiest way to get value from people, is to give them value first.
 People open up when they see you're providing value to them.

 - Connect people.
 Be the connector who pairs up the relevant people who are looking for each other.
-They'll always remember you.
+They'll always remember you and be there when you need contacts yourself.

 - Create a connection before asking.
-Focus on building the connection with people, rather than trying to get a tangible outcome.
-It's fine to have one in mind, but if that's your only objective, the relationship might seem artificial.
+Focus on building the connection with people, rather than trying to just squeeze out value.
+It's fine to have a purpose in mind, but if that's your only objective, the relationship might seem artificial.
+Somehow, usually bad intent comes across in your energy, and can have the opposite effect.

 - Reconnect.
 Many times we meet people, share interesting ideas on how to collaborate, but it just fizzles out and comes to nothing.
 Ask them out for coffee or lunch if you see good potential.